 “Your mother with have a heart attack if she finds out you hurt someone else with your…” Trailing off, he stood up and stomped his cigarette out.
-The few remaining embers in the curb glowed.
+The few remaining embers in the curb fizzled into the cement.
 “Don’t let nobody see you doing that.
 You hear me?”
 He warned.
 Frank’s eyes wandered to the window to the apartment above the deli, where his mother, with tired eyes, looked out.

 She nudged him with her elbow.
 Her long wool skirt matched her mint green sweater.
 “Come on, don’t worry about that stuff, Frankie, you’d be amazing and you know it.”

 Frank sighed, shoving his hands in his Letterman jacket.
 A chill blew between them.
 A police siren blared in the distance.
 The sun was setting, burning orange and gold.